 The average depth of oceans is 2.7 kilometers so water volume is about 1,338,000,000 cubic kilometers.
-Oceans are foundation of water cycle.
+Oceans are the foundation of the water cycle.

 About 2.1% of Earth’s water is in glaciers.
 Glaciers are the second largest reservoir of water with most of them in Greenland and Antarctica.
 Currently, glaciers store about 24,060,000 cubic kilometers of water.

 This is because melting ice sheets and glaciers add to total water volume.
-Scientists estimate sea level will rise 32 to 68 inches by 2100.
-This rise in sea levels could swallow parts of coastal cities like Shanghai, Olympia and New York.
+Scientists estimate the sea level will rise 32 to 68 inches by 2100.
+This rise in sea levels could swallow parts of coastal cities like Shanghai, Olympia, and New York.

 As a hidden source of water, we find groundwater everywhere.
 About 0.65% of the water on Earth is in groundwater stored in an aquifer.

-There’s two types of groundwater – saline and fresh water from groundwater.
+There are two types of groundwater – saline and freshwater from groundwater.
 Fresh groundwater makes up about 45% of water in the ground.
 Whereas saline groundwater is about 55%.

 Groundwater has more than 100 times the amount of freshwater than lakes and streams combined.
-In addition, groundwater is hard to get out of the ground, slow to recharge and is easily contaminated.
-That’s why groundwater is a delicate resource that we use as a rainy day fund and draw in times of need.
+In addition, groundwater is hard to get out of the ground, slow to recharge, and easily contaminated.
+That’s why groundwater is a delicate resource that we use as a rainy-day fund and draw in times of need.

 Only 0.009% of water is stored in lakes.
-For example, the Great Lakes are sources of freshwater which consists of about 21% of freshwater lakes on Earth.
-Lake Baikal in Russia stores approximately the equivalent of all 5 great lakes.
+For example, the Great Lakes are sources of freshwater which consist of about 21% of freshwater lakes on Earth.
+Lake Baikal in Russia stores approximately the equivalent of all 5 Great Lakes.

-Even though rain water washes minerals and salts into rivers and lakes, they are mostly freshwater.
-This is because their minerals get washed away and transported to an outlet at the nearest ocean.
-So unlike salty oceans, lakes and rivers constantly have the minerals washed away.
+Even though rainwater washes minerals and salts into rivers and lakes, they are mostly freshwater.
+This is because their minerals get washed away and transported to an outlet in the nearest ocean.
+So unlike salty oceans, lakes, and rivers constantly have the minerals washed away.

-Next, soil is the upper-most layer which supports plant growth and agriculture.
+Next, the soil is the uppermost layer that supports plant growth and agriculture.
 Soil moisture has only 0.005% of the global water distribution.

 Soils are about half minerals, half-open space – all within the top few centimeters of the surface.
 It’s often mixed with organic material, sometimes called humus.

 Soil texture describes particle size.
-For soil, it consists of sand, silt and clay.
-Sand is the largest in particle size.
+For soil, it consists of sand, silt, and clay.
+Sand is the largest particle size.
 Silt is just sand, but smaller.
 Finally, clay has even smaller particles than silt.